 The San Juan Islands are one of the top destinations for visitors to Washington State for a good reason.
 The entire area is gorgeous!
 Kayaking from Fidalgo Island you will be treated to views of the Olympic Mountains, which rise dramatically from the sea.
 Across the water the high forested slopes of the Cypress Island Marine Reserve dominate the scene, while the low hills of Lopez Island protect you from weather rolling in from the Strait of Juan de Fuca.

 The beauty isn’t limited to distant landmarks however.
 The islands you will be exploring are undeveloped and wild.
 Rocky cliffs topped with grassy slopes give way to tangled forests of evergreen trees and flowering shrubs.
-The water here is often a deep emerald green, almost tropical in an appearance on certain days.
+The water here is often a deep emerald green, almost tropical in appearance on certain days.
 And rising out of the depths are vast undersea forests of kelp which are home to an array of sea creatures and provide a protected rest area for seals and kayakers.

 No Experience Necessary!